Effective Ways to Break Free from Phone Addiction

 Ground Picture/Shutterstock.com

-Phone addiction, as the name suggests, is a phenomenon in which people can become obsessively attached to their smartphone, using it for excessive amounts of time per day, not being able to enjoy or participate in other activities, and needing to have their phone on their person at all times.
+Phone addiction, as the name suggests, is a phenomenon in which people become obsessively attached to their smartphones, spending excessive time per day on them, unable to enjoy or participate in other activities, and needing to have their phones on their person at all times.

-There isn’t any official recognition or definition of phone addiction yet with any of the big psychological bodies around the world, but it’s becoming a bigger and bigger problem and is widely talked about in psychology circles.
-It can affect people of all ages, but is most prevalent in young people who tend to use and rely on their phones more than older generations.
+Cell phone addiction can affect people of all ages, but is most prevalent in young people who tend to use and rely on their phones more than older generations.

 Key Statistics